 Early Life and Education

-Ronald Steven Lauder was born in New York City on February 26, 1944, to Estée and Joseph Lauder, the founders of the Estée Lauder Companies.
-He attended the Bronx High School of Science and holds a Bachelor's degree in International Business from the Wharton School of the University of Pennsylvania.
-He also studied at the University of Paris and received a Certificate in International Business from the University of Brussels.
+Ronald Steven Lauder was born in New York City on February 26, 1944.
+He is the son of Estée and Joseph Lauder, who founded the Estée Lauder cosmetics company.
+Lauder attended the Bronx High School of Science.
+He pursued higher education at the University of Pennsylvania's Wharton School, earning a Bachelor of Science degree in International Business.
+Furthering his studies, he attended the University of Paris and obtained a Certificate in International Business from the University of Brussels.

 Rise to Success